 NeighborhoodsParis is divided into 20 districts, or arrondissements.
 They are numbered 1 through 20 and form a clockwise spiral from the city center.
 Kilometre Zero is Notre Dame, which is at the very center of the spiral.
 It's is best to pick up a map before you arrive in town, or get one at one of the tourist information centers around town.
 They are also available at most hotels.

 ActivitiesAs a large, cultural city, there is really no shortage of activities that you can enjoy during your time in Paris.
 There are almost always shows, concerts and events going on around town.
+And if you only have 3 days in Paris, other than visiting the landmarks mentioned above, you should spend some time getting to know the city and its events.
 Some of the most famous events in Paris include Fashion Week, Chinese New Year, the Six Nations Rugby Tournament, the French Tennis Open, La Fete Nationale, Gay Pride, Bastille Day, and Rock en Seine.
 Finally, here's a great list of things to do if you have 4 days in Paris.

 Food and DiningFrench food is some of the best in the world, and you will find no shortage of options in Paris.
 If you're on a particularly tight budget, eat a nice meal out at lunch and plan for a picnic dinner.
 You can enjoy a "business man's" lunch which includes a soup or salad, an entree, and a dessert, all for a reasonable price of around 10 to 15 Euros.
 It's a great way to sample multiple dishes and try some unique French dishes without blowing your budget.
 Then you can go to the local market and pick up some fresh fruit or produce as well as French cheese and some wine to enjoy a nice dinner picnic as you watch the city light up at night.
 If money is less of a concern for you, then enjoy dinner out as well, and make sure you sample some of the more unique and exotic French delicacies that are available at some of the nicer restaurants.